Georgie-x/global-gallery/README.md

 'git clone https://github.com/Georgie-x/global-gallery.git' to copy the project repo to your device

-'cd launchpad-project' to navigate to the folder
+'cd global-gallery' to navigate to the folder

-'code .' to open a new window with the project code

 4. ADD SOFTWARE DEPENDENCIES

-In a new terminal in the project window type:
+In the project window terminal type:

 'npm install' to install additional required software

-5. PREPARE ENVIRONMENTAL VARIBLES <br />
+5. PREPARE ENVIRONMENTAL VARIBLES

 This project connects with Rijksmuseum and an API key (password) is needed to collect information from their website:

-create a Rijks Studio account to obtain an API key https://www.rijksmuseum.nl/en/rijksstudio
+create a Rijks Studio account to obtain an API key https://www.rijksmuseum.nl/en/rijksstudio.
+Validate your email address and go to the Rijksmuseum settings>advanced settings to get your key.

 A ".gitignore" file needs be added to protect information in sensitive files:

-type 'touch .gitignore'
+type 'touch .gitignore' OR 'New-Item -ItemType file -Name .gitignore' for Windows

 in the .gitignore file add '.env' to a new line

 An "environmental varibles" file (.env) needs be added to ensure your API key is included, but remains private:

-type 'touch .env'
+type 'touch .env' OR 'New-Item -ItemType file -Name .env' for Windows

 in the .env file add the line 'VITE_RIJKS_API_KEY=your-api-key'

+save the changes to the VScode project with 'ctrl/cmd + S'

 6. RUN PROJECT CODE